 Meet our steering committee:

 Val Ivens is our advisor and representative for all ADHD matters pertaining to the Borough.
 She campaigns, lobbies and teaches on our behalf.
-Val coaches parents of children & young people and has done so for over 20 years.
-She has a journalist daughter with a disability and special educational needs.
+Val coaches children & young people who have ADHD and has done so for over 20 years.
 Val has sat on national ADHD associations, lobbied government on the Code of Practice and has a specialist interest in the neuro-developmental origins of the condition.
 Her previous career was in intergovernmental negotiations.

 Gill Sears co-founded the group and is a trained peripatetic teacher.
 She is a mine of information and has raised two sons with ADHD.
 Gill was so determined that parents should never feel alone and should always have someone to talk to that she set about forming this group.
 Gill is one of our team which visits schools and meets new parents at our Post-diagnosis sessions

 Geraldine Salt has experienced the highs and lows of bringing up a son with ADHD.
 She has a deep understanding of the condition and offers a considered voice to our planning strategies.
 Her career is in managing projects and committees in international standardisation development.
 She minutes our Strategy Group meetings

 Iain Reid has been a member of the Support Group for over a decade.
 He is retired, lives in Richmond and amuses himself by acting at The Questors Theatre in Ealing.
 Two of his numerous (!) children have Adhd.
 A son, born in 1994 and a daughter in 2001, who both live with him

 Jenny Cooper has a young son with ADHD and ASD and is well aware of the many challenges young people with the condition have to face, including ongoing friendship and social issues.
 Jenny has over 25 years marketing experience mainly within the financial services sector.
 Jenny manages our monthly Play/Meet sessions for children